 I remember being in grind mode last year.
 When the pandemic hit, my business was just shy of 5 months old.
 I was scaling like crazy (and grateful for it as I know many businesses suffered at that time), but I also watched myself give up every ounce of “freedom” in my business so I could grow.
-Don’t get me wrong- the clients I took on and the business I created was stellar.
+Don’t get me wrong- the clients I took on and the business I created were stellar.
 But at only 8 months postpartum, I felt the weight of my business… and it was heavy.

 I was working nights, and weekends, squeezing in emails at dinner with my family, “no days off,” just pure hustle.
 And although that season of hustle was imperative for my business, I realized it wasn’t sustainable.
 Not just for the purpose of scaling, but for my own sanity.

 As I entered into 2021 with fresh goals and a new pivot with the C&L brand, I decided to set boundaries in my business.
-Not to limit myself, but to give myself room to grow, stay refreshed and excited, and fall in love with my business.
+Not to limit me, but to give myself room to grow, stay refreshed and excited, and fall in love with my business.
 I realized loving your business and being successful in it doesn’t mean you have to give it your 110%… nor does it deserve that.

-I promised myself to take these boundaries seriously and find a healthy balance of work, and personal life, and enjoyment for what I’m doing.
+I promised myself to take these boundaries seriously and find a healthy balance of work, personal life, and enjoyment for what I’m doing.

-Here’s a few of those boundaries I discovered.
+Here are a few of those boundaries I discovered.
 Some I’ve got down pat, and a few I’m still working on:

 Not every opportunity is right for you and sure as hell, not every client is right for you.
 Learning when to say no when it’s not a good fit, or not in my zone of genius, or simply when I’m at my bandwidth has been key.
 I’ve learned when I say no to the wrong opportunities, the right ones seem to fall in my lap effortlessly.

 This one is tough, especially for those of you with kids or who are managing multiple jobs.
 But setting my “office” hours really limits the accessibility my clients have to me and they respect my time now more than ever.
 No more “can you do this” emails at 10pm or random texts on the weekends.
 Setting the expectation of when you’re available is beneficial for you and your clients who need access.
 Once you’ve set these boundaries, make them known!
-Add them to your onboarding client communication, your email signature, on your Facebook page, or in other areas where your current and potential clients know when they can expect for you to be working.
+Add them to your onboarding client communication, your email signature, on your Facebook page, or in other areas where your current and potential clients know when they can expect you to be working.